HugoDataAnalyst/poGORealDataAnalysis/README.md

 Test queryscript.py

 Verify table values positioning and Pokémon %
-Correct SQL 'percentage query' and re-think the important of some metrics
+Correct SQL 'percentage query' and re-think the importance of some metrics Verify Table Slider-bar, it's missing

+Add names to map visual?

 Edit this README accordingly;